ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    ~~~

    where schema must be "http" or "https" unless specified by a future
-   extension, and host, port, path are as specified in Sections 3.2.2, 3.2.3,
+   extension, and host, port and path are as specified in Sections 3.2.2, 3.2.3,
    and 3.3 in {{RFC3986}}.
 The URI MUST be unique per client session and may be
    de-aliased by the server to refer to the actual location of the TIPS view
    which may be shared by other clients.